Dsirkovic/QFK-web/README.md

 # QFK-web
-(mostly) static webpage, will get updated in the future
+(mostly) static webpage, will get updated in the future when i learn more!